freepius/asVoyage-website/README.md

 ------------

 - Any flavor of PHP 5.4 or above should do
-- PHP extension : Intl, Fileinfo, ZIP, GD
+- PHP extension : Fileinfo, GD
 - [optional] PHPUnit 3.5+ to execute the test suite (phpunit --version)

 External libraries used
 -----------------------

-* [KCFINDER](http://kcfinder.sunhater.com/) as Web file manager
 * [Bootstrap](http://twitter.github.io/bootstrap/)
 * [Modernizr](http://modernizr.com/)
 * [jQuery 2](http://jquery.com/) and plugins :